 Most residents are allowed to keep \$50 a month from their checks for personal needs.
-If you only receive SSI, you will be able to keep \$30 for your personal needs.
-You still have the right to decide where your retirement checks go: to you directly, to the nursing home or any other arrangement you'd like but you will be responsible for your portion of the nursing home bill.
+If you only receive SSI, you can keep \$30 for your personal needs.
+You still have the right to decide where your retirement checks go: to you directly, to the nursing home, or toward any other arrangement you'd like, but you will be responsible for your portion of the nursing home bill.